SaeedAr/F-Bridge/RBP/README.md

 =======
 # Pipeline
 ## TRAP
-TRAP (Tiny REST API Parser) is a simple simulation of our pipeline.
+TRAP (Tiny REST API disPatcher) is a simple single thread http server that receive and dispatch HTTP requests into RBP pipeline.

 ## T-REX
 T-REX (Tiny REST eXchanger) is a simple proxy